 NHS England will continue to offer free a CRP checking service until further notice.
 Suppliers can access this service by contacting the following email address: email@example.com

 NHS England Medicines tenders

 All suppliers intending to tender for a contract or framework administered by NHS England Medicines Value and Access will require, at the point of submission, a valid Evergreen sustainable supplier assessment as well as a compliant carbon reduction plan.
 These requirements are from January 2024 and April 2024 respectively.

 More information can be found on the Specialist Pharmacy Service website.

-The Evergreen sustainable supplier assessment will be the mechanism for suppliers to engage with the NHS on their sustainability journey and to understand how to align with the NHS net zero supplier roadmap.
-It will also serve as the main pathway for communications and data gathering between suppliers and NHS decision makers across NHS organisations and will provide a mechanism for suppliers to showcase their net zero progress and wider sustainability efforts.
+The Evergreen sustainable supplier assessment will be a tool for suppliers to engage with the NHS on their sustainability journey and to understand how to align with the NHS net zero ambition.
+It will serve as a pathway for communications and data gathering between suppliers and NHS decision makers across NHS organisations and will provide a mechanism for suppliers to showcase their net zero progress and wider sustainability efforts.